 If you are using an Applicant Tracking System (ATS), those programs may do some of it for you.
 However, you may want to manually sort resumes.
 This will help you make sure you don’t miss anyone that may be great for the job.

 Once you sort them, you can start the pre-screening process.
 Once that is complete, then you will conduct interviews.
 Create a spreadsheet and list those that you will start pre-screening.
 This is helpful if you receive many resumes.

 State and federal laws prohibit inquiries that screen out applicants based on protected status.
 There should be a job-related purpose to justify each question.

-According to the Fact Sheet from the Equal Employment Opportunity Commission (EEOC), you should ensure that any pre-screening tools you use do not violate any federal anti-discrimination laws and they are not used to discriminate based on race, color, sex, national origin, religion, disability, or age (40 or older).
-Some tests or checks may not be allowed in your state and you should review your state laws as well.
+According to the Fact Sheet from the Equal Employment Opportunity Commission (EEOC), you should ensure that any pre-screening tools you use do not violate any federal anti-discrimination laws.
+They cannot be used to discriminate based on race, color, sex, national origin, religion, disability, or age (40 or older).

 Review the Application

 List the requirements on the posted job description.
 Review each applicant to ensure they meet the job requirements.
 Try to reach out to all applicants within 48 hours.